fafonse/CS2450/journal.md

 ## 10/8/2025

     I got my midterm today.
 I didn't study for it last night, so I only have the hour before class to study.
 It scares me a bit, just because I REALLY want a good grade.
 I don't think I'll get one, but I need to study very hard before the class anyways.
 I was doing the homework last night, and it was extremely maddening how fast the questions devolved into uncomprehensible answers that use techniques that are impossible to understand.

+## 10/21/2025

+    Missed a week ugggghhh.
+I had the most horrible two shifts ever this weekend, but now im past it, so I shouldn't worry bout it.
+I need money.
+I'm mostly caught up now, just need to work on my web design class projects, which are like 1-2 weeks overdue now. shoot.
+If I do a journal sunday can that count for this week instead of this one?